Peterborough Stroke Group

 The stroke group members know that not knowing what to expect at a new group and place can be a big barrier when you have a disability, especially when it's fairly recently acquired.
 They will give you a warm welcome and make you feel included!

-The group meet in the bar of the Sports Club, just inside the entrance.
+The group meet in the Tesco Community Room in the Serpentine Shopping Centre, in Hampton, Peterborough.
 The venue has good accessibility and no steps; there are nearby disability parking bays, and a special ramp for wide wheelchairs.
 There are toilets near the room.

 Families and carers of people who had a stroke are also welcome to come, where they can get ideas, help and understanding from other carers.

 The fortnightly meet-ups are a chance to socialise over tea/coffee, and they frequently invite guest speakers to give useful information that the group are interested in, such as from the Stroke Association, hospital services, dementia support, and more.
-Members feel that they not only get support around the physical aspects of life after a stroke, but mental and emotional as well.
-You can share your experiences and challenges with people in similar situations; you aren’t alone.
+Members feel that they not only get support around the physical aspects of life after a stroke, but mental, emotional, and social as well.
+You can share your experiences and challenges with people in similar situations; you aren't alone.

 The group also arrange fun outings, such as lunches, visits to gardens, parks like Ferry Meadows, and the seaside.
 They also sometimes play boccia, which is similar to bowls, but in a rather informal and not competitive way - it's a good laugh and a bit of exercise!